 The performances are interesting, and it’s especially novel to see the 60something Rains on a bicycle, clambering out of windows and bolting under railcars.
 Sixty back then was the “new” 75.

-The plot is the “quiet little old man steals and falls for a femme fatale” trope of Edward G. Robinson’s “The Woman in the Window” and other pictures of the day.
+The plot is the “quiet little old man falls for a femme fatale and steals” trope of Edward G. Robinson’s “The Woman in the Window” and other pictures of the day.
 There’s a curiously dated and sentimental sympathy for him that isn’t properly set up, leaving the whole entirely too haphazard to be the compact, dark noirish morality tale it’s meant to be.

 Kees Popinga is a conservative, servile man of habits.
 He’s worked for De Koster & Son, a small firm where he’s chief clerk (bookkeeper) for 18 years.
 He puts in his days with quiet efficiency, and comes home to his wife, teen daughter, tween son and cigar every night.